stackbit-projects/rainy-daffodil-8ad95/content/pages/faq.md

           Being in Canada has taught me just how privileged I am.
 I have access to good education, clean water, and I have exposure to a wide range of cultures from around the world.
-However, while discovering the different traditions that many have to offer, it is very easy to lose one's own culture.
+But, while discovering the different traditions that many have to offer, it is very easy to lose one's own culture.
 As I spend more time living in Canada, I can slowly feel myself stray away from my roots and culture.
 To fix that, I decided to enroll in a Henna Class.
 This class teaches me how to perfect the art of Henna, it enables me to learn more about my culture, and I get to share it with others around me.
       - title: Horseback Riding
         content: >
           (January 2021 - present)